fluenc-lang/fluenc/README.md

 ```

 Since there is no mutable state, loops have to be implemented using recursion.
 Of course, the language has full support for tail call recursion.

+# Status

+The language specification and compiler are both under heavy development, and are not ready for general use.
+That said, a number of different applications have already been created using the language.

+# Getting started

+The experience when it comes to getting the compiler up and running is probably what is holding back the project the most right now.
+There are CI builds, exposed as build artifacts, but they are not complete and might or might not run.
+The compiler is also not self hosted, but relies on clang and a working compiler toolchain for linking and building C code.

+The most mature experience is definitely on Linux, and if you are okay with building it yourself, things should work well.

+## Building